6 Best Life Insurance Companies in New Jersey 2023

 As a rule, term life insurance is best suited to younger people, particularly those with children, because it provides additional coverage while their children are underage.

-Terms for life insurance can be as short as five years or as long as 30 years, and many people “ladder” policies to front-load coverage while their children are young or while they still have a mortgage payment.
+Terms for life insurance can be as short as five years or as long as 30 years, and many people “ladder” policies to front-load coverage while their children are young or still have a mortgage payment.

 In some cases, you may be able to convert a term life policy to a whole life policy at the end of your term, although we should note that you’ll likely pay more if you do so than you would if you bought a whole life insurance policy early in your life.